onzfonz/comp227/src/content/0/en/part0d.md

 #### Enabling autosave

 Enabling autosave allows me to not have to worry about saving all the time, which is key.
-On the other hand sometimes we have some extra complexity.
+On the other hand, sometimes we have some extra complexity.
 Nonetheless, the benefits outweigh any issues.
-Head back to the settings (***Ctrl-Alt-S***) and type ***autosave***, and then once you are in **System Settings**, check the option which says to ***Save files if the IDE is idle for 15 seconds***.
+Head back to the settings (***Ctrl-Alt-S***) and type ***autosave***, and then once you are in **System Settings**, check the option that says to ***Save files if the IDE is idle for 15 seconds***.

 #### Creating a File Watcher for our Git Configuration

-We will be making one additional required change to repos for projects for this class.
+We will be making one additional required change to repos for projects in this class.
 Because of a wealth of issues previously with changes, we are going to install a *file watcher*.
-This file watcher will automatically allow us to connect our git repositories with our Webstorm IDE, Allowing us to commit our changes on Auto-Save.
+This file watcher will automatically allow us to connect our git repositories with our WebStorm IDE, Allowing us to commit any changes to git-tracked files when we save.
-This is not meant to be a complete replacment of other instructions here.
-It is meant merely as a fail-safe backup.
-However, this is also something that we will be using, and so it will be required for the course.
+It is meant merely as an additional backup, though we still need to pull and push, making sure we do not edit the files from the GitHub site directly.
-Enabling this however, can make things more difficult if you are using multiple machines.
+Enabling the file watcher can make things more difficult if you are using multiple machines.
-If this is the case, please let me know, but since most of the work will be individual, there should not be many issues that arise with this.
+However, if you install the file watcher on both machines and are diligent about pulling before making any changes, and pushing once you are done, you should not run into many issues.
+Regardless, please let me know if you run into issues with this, as not having this feature setup correctly impacts your grade.

 To start: